 left for Luxor.
 It is around 110 Km.
 But the population is much higher in this

 region.
-So there are full of bumpers!
-So it took much longer time.
+So there are full of speed breakers!
+So it took much longer.
 The location

 of the hotel is very good.
 There is a very nice restaurant just beside the

 hotel.
 It looks very exotic - typically middle Eastern - the table is circular.

 We had everything we planned to have - Tamiya - Egyptian version

 of Falafel (Tele Bhaja), Ful (The word ful is, in